Sex ads website Backpage shut down by U.S. authorities

 In 2016, Texas and California authorities raided the company’s Dallas headquarters and arrested chief executive Carl Ferrer and other former company executives on pimping-related charges.
 The judge in the case ruled the website was protected by the First Amendment, and it was not liable for the speech of third parties.

-Reporting by Sarah Lynch and Lisa Lambert, Additional reporting by David Schwartz in Phoenix and Justin Mitchell, Editing by Toni Reinhold and Rosalba O'Brien
+Reporting by Sarah Lynch and Lisa Lambert, Additional reporting by David Schwartz in Phoenix and Justin Mitchell in Washington, Editing by Toni Reinhold and Rosalba O'Brien